engineyard/ey-docs/pages/cloud-architecture.md

 ## Technology stack

-For specific components supported in each of these functional areas, please see our current [[Engine Yard Technology Stack|cloud-tech-stack]].
+For specific components supported in each of these functional areas, see our current [[Engine Yard Technology Stack|cloud-tech-stack]].